UFC Fight Night: Rodriguez vs. Caceres: Predictions & Analysis

 A few statistical edges stand out.
 Camozzi throws significantly more leather — a 1.9 sig. strike per minute gap.
 Camozzi is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Leites has tighter striking defense, making opponents miss more often.

 The Pick: Thales Leites over Chris Camozzi.
-The model gives Leites a slight nod at 56% — this could easily go either way.
-The market implies 61% for Leites, but our model sees only 56%.
-That 6-point gap favoring Camozzi is worth watching.
+The model gives Leites a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Santiago Ponzinibbio vs Zak Cummings